 - Self-harm activities

-If substance abuse is not treated early on, that depression could last for the rest of your life.
+If substance abuse is not treated by counselors early on, that depression could last for the rest of your life.
 That’s why it is important to recognize the signs of depression and get the help you need.

 How Depression Therapy Supports Recovery from Substance Misuse Disorders